prerender/prerender/README.md

 - get HAR files from a web page
 - execute your own javascript and return json along with the HTML

 If you make an http request to the `/render` endpoint, you can pass any of the following options.
-You can pass an of these options as query parameters on a GET request or as JSON properties on a POST request.
+You can pass any of these options as query parameters on a GET request or as JSON properties on a POST request.
 We recommend using a POST request but we will display GET requests here for brevity.
 Click here to see [how to send the POST request](#getvspost).

 These examples assume you have the server running locally on port 3000 but you can also use our hosted service at [https://prerender.com/](https://prerender.com/).